shrysjain/fontastic-chaos/README.md

 ## Installation

+The following web browsers all use the WebExtensions API, so this extension was ported over to each (from Chrome) with minimal changes.
+If you run into issues, please [open an issue](https://github.com/shrysjain/fontastic-chaos/issues/new) on this repository.

+### Google Chrome

-1. Download or clone this repository.
+1. Download or clone this repository and save the `chrome/` directory.
 2. Open Google Chrome and go to `chrome://extensions/`.
 3. Enable "Developer mode" by clicking the toggle switch in the top right corner.
+4. Click "Load unpacked" and select the Chrome directory from step 1.

+### Mozilla Firefox

+1. Download or clone this repository and save the `firefox/` directory.
+2. Open Mozilla Firefox and navigate to `about:debugging`.
+3. Click on "This Firefox".
+4. Click on "Load Temporary Add-on" and select the `manifest.json` file in the Firefox directory from step 1.

+### Microsoft Edge

+1. Download or clone this repository and save the `edge/` directory.
+2. Open Microsoft Edge and navigate to `edge://extensions/`.
+3. Enable "Developer mode" by clicking the toggle switch in the bottom left corner.
-4. Click "Load unpacked" and select the directory where you downloaded or cloned the repository.
+4. Click on "Load unpacked" and select the Edge directory from step 1.

+### Opera

+1. Download or clone this repository and save the `opera/` directory.
+2. Open Opera and navigate to `opera://extensions/`.
+3. Enable "Developer mode" and click "Load unpacked".
+4. Select the Opera directory from step 1.

+### Brave

+1. Download or clone this repository and save the `opera/` directory.
+2. Open Brave and navigate to `brave://extensions/`.
+3. Enable "Developer mode" and click "Load unpacked".
+4. Select the Opera directory from step 1.

 ## Usage

 Once the extension is installed, it will automatically apply random font sizes to every distinct element on every webpage you visit.
-You can disable the extension at any time from the Chrome Extensions page (`chrome://extensions/`).
+You can disable the extension at any time from your browsers Extensions/Add-Ons page.

 ## Exclusions